 Are adverse effects possible with spirulina?

 Spirulina is produced in many countries.
 Quality of cultivation and harvesting is paramount as with any source of supplementation, and this varies from country to country, and within countries.
 It is the nature of spirulina algae to absorb whatever is in their growing environment, so potentially spirulina could be contaminated with pollutants like heavy metals and other substances.
 The way to ensure quality is to only buy spirulina that is tested for contaminants and is certified organic by recognised agencies.

 Some chronic conditions that affect the immune system cause heightened immune system reactivity.
 These disease conditions might correlate with high levels of heavy metal toxicity and severe nutrient deficiency.
 Because certified organic spirulina is nutrient-rich it can support detoxification processes in the body.
 In chronic conditions where increased toxins may be present, it is therefore advised to introduce spirulina very gradually into the body.

 Spirulina is a rich source of all amino acids, including phenylalanine.
 Therefore, it is contraindicated in individuals having problems metabolising phenylalanine.
 Occasionally spirulina has been related to digestive discomfort and so if there are severe seafood allergies, it would be wise to take a careful approach.

 What is the recommended daily dosage?

 Spirulina supplements come in tablet, capsule and powder form.
-The usual manufacturers’ recommendation when taken as a dietary supplement is to start with a half dose for the first week, building up to a full dose of 3 to 5 gm daily for adults, and half as much for children under 12 years.
+The usual manufacturers’ recommendation when taken as a dietary supplement is to start with a lower dose for the first week, building up to a full dose gradually.
+Always stay within the recommended dose advised on the label.